mazed9/Deep_Face_Detection_with_Tensorflow_and_Python/README.md

 * Predictions were made on the test set, evaluating the model's performance on unseen data.

 * The model was further tested for real-time face detection using a webcam, demonstrating its capability to work with live video input.
+## Credits
+This project was inspired and guided by a wonderful tutorial by Nicholas Renotte.
+A big shout out to Nicholas for his clear and insightful instruction.
+You can check out the tutorial [here](https://www.youtube.com/watch?v=N_W4EYtsa10&list=PLWI2TiIoKO5bNtayy-KilJMYvnQq71_Yh&index=6&t=1s&ab_channel=NicholasRenotte)